ljmor/luis-mora-dev/README.md

 - **Contact me**: Add the contact me and footer section.
 - **Multilingual Support**: Add translations to make the portfolio accessible to a broader audience.
 - **More Animations**: Enhance the UI experience with subtle, interactive animations in various sections.
+- **Interative**: Implement the interactivity across all the buttons on the page.

 ## Contact